2026 Call For Proposals

 - The majority of our operator-led education sessions will be part of our Expo + Education program.
 These sessions are 45 minutes and will be hosted in closed session rooms off the Show floor to allow for focused learning experiences.
 Expo + Education sessions may be presentations led by 1-4 speakers, panel discussions with up to 4 speakers, or other session formats approved by the Show’s Programming Team.

-- Session formats are flexible and we welcome creative and experiential content delivery methods.
+- We welcome creative and experiential content delivery methods.
 Audience engagement activities are strongly encouraged.

 Who Can Submit a Proposal?